holpunk/docker_mastery/application_source_code/quarkus_sample/README.md

 ```

 It produces the `quarkus-run.jar` file in the `build/quarkus-app/` directory.
-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `build/quarkus-app/lib/` directory.
+Be aware that it’s not a _über-jar_ as the dependencies are copied into the `build/quarkus-app/lib/` directory.

 The application is now runnable using `java -jar build/quarkus-app/quarkus-run.jar`.